swissup/swissup.github.io/m2/extensions/firecheckout/configuration.md

 ------------|------------
-Page Layout | [Select page layout](#page-layout) to use at firecheckout page Layout      | [Select layout](#layout) to use at firecheckout page
+Page Layout | [Select page layout](#page-layout) to use at firecheckout page Layout      | [Select layout](#layout) to use at firecheckout page Form Styles | [Select form styles](#form-styles) to use at firecheckout page

 #### Page Layout

-There are 3 page layouts are available to use:
+There are 3 page layouts available to use:

  -  Default Checkout Layout
  -  Empty (Minimalistic 1column layout)